NREL/EnergyPlus/design/FY2022/NFP-Gas_Fired_Absorption_HeatPump.md

 ### New data struct ###
 A new data struct `EIRFuelFiredHeatPump` will be created, which is derived (and inherited) from the existing data struct named `EIRPlantLoopHeatPump`.
 This will allow the code to use a similar calling structure to simulate the equipment and seamlessly plug into the upper level plant loop simulations.

+Two new plant loop equipment type named `HeatPumpFuelFiredHeating` and `HeatPumpFuelFiredCooling` will also be created as the new plant loop category names for the HeatPump:AirToWater:FuelFired:Heating/Cooling objects.

 Following new member variables to the child `EIRFuelFiredHeatPump` struct to accommodate the additional input field, output variables, and intermediate variables need for the newly added HeatPump:AirToWater:FuelFired:Heating/Cooling object:
 ```
         // New additions for GAHP only